sbrito85/googet/README.md

 ## Conf file

 GooGet has the ability to use a conf file to change a few of the default settings.
-Place a file named googet.conf in the googet root.
+Place a file named googet.conf in the googet root, which by default is `C:\ProgramData\GooGet` and configurable by the `-root` flag.

 ```
 proxyserver: http://address_to_proxy:port